yaretsuo/yaretsuo-monochrome-rice/README.md

 It's highly recommended to reboot the PC after the installation is complete

+Launch the nwg-look app and set the Orchis-dark in Widgets section and Papirus-Dark in Icons theme

 # Troubleshooting

 Q: My background didn't apply, what should I do?